isaiah-samuel/isaiah-samuel/README.md

 🌱 **Currently:**
 - Building scalable ML pipelines
 - Exploring deep learning for real-world use cases

+- 👨‍🎓🙋‍♂️ **About Me** 💼🎒:
+- - 🎓 B.Tech in Chemical Engineering from LAUTECH
+-   🎓 IBM Data Science Professional Certificate by Coursera
+-    🎓 Python For Machine Learning & Data Science Masterclass by Jose Portilla
+- 🎓 Diploma in Data Science at *AltSchool Africa*

 📫 **Reach me:**
 - [LinkedIn](http://linkedin.com/in/isaiah-samuel-99b116225)